nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.5.2 Add or edit weight : `weight`

-Adds the specified weight, in kilograms, to fitNUS.
+You can set your specified weight, in kilograms, to fitNUS.

 Format: `weight w/WEIGHT`

 Example:
-* `weight w/72.8` Adds or edits the weight of the user, which is 72.8 kg.
+* `weight w/72.8` fitNUS sets the weight of the user, which is 72.8 kg.

 **Before inputting "72.8" kg:**